rocketacademy/bootcamp-4.1/algorithms/a.4-recursion.md

 Recursion means a function calling itself.
 Certain classes of algorithm problems, especially those involving trees, graphs and dynamic programming are easier solved with recursion than with iteration (i.e. loops).

-Take the [Fibonacci problem](https://leetcode.com/problems/fibonacci-number/) for example, where our goal is to find `fib(n)` where `fib(n)` is defined as `fib(n-1) + fib(n-2)`.
+Take the <a href="https://leetcode.com/problems/fibonacci-number/" target="_blank">Fibonacci problem</a> for example, where our goal is to find `fib(n)` where `fib(n)` is defined as `fib(n-1) + fib(n-2)`.
 This is much more easily modelled with recursion than iteration.
 To model this problem with iteration we would have to calculate how many of each Fib number between 0 and `n` to add together, which can be challenging.

 ```javascript
 const fib = (n) => {